This example demonstrates provisioning a Google Kubernetes Engine (GKE) cluster on the GCP cloud. The deployment consists of:

 Import Kubernetes Blueprint

 The Cloudify Manager provides an easy method of provisioning a Kuberenetes cluster on GCP GKE.
 On the Marketplace page, navigate to the Kubernetes Blueprint Examples tab and upload the Kubernetes-GCP-GKE blueprint.
+Once the blueprint will be uploaded you’ll be redirected to create a deployment dialog.

 Deploy an GCP GKE Cluster